Title

 The Customs Administrative Order No. 004-04 enhances and consolidates regulations for the valuation of imported goods, providing six methods for determining the dutiable value, implementing recordkeeping and post-entry audit systems, and imposing penalties for non-compliance.

-Identical goods are those that are the same in all respects including physical characteristics, quality, reputation; produced in the same country and by the same producer as the goods being valued, excluding goods with engineering or design work undertaken in the Philippines provided by the buyer free or at reduced cost.
+Goods that are the same in all respects (physical characteristics, quality, reputation); produced in the same country; and produced by the producer of the goods being valued.

 Analyze Cases Smarter, Faster